ibm-cloud-docs/vpc/data-security.md

 All Block Storage volumes are encrypted by default with IBM-managed encryption. {{site.data.keyword.IBM}}-managed keys are generated and securely stored in a Block Storage vault that is backed by Consul and maintained by {{site.data.keyword.cloud}} operations.

 For more security and control, you can protect your data with your own root keys (also called a customer root key or CRK).
 This feature is commonly called Bring Your Own Key, or BYOK.
 Root keys encrypt the keys that safeguard your data.
-You can import your root keys to {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}, or have the key management service create one for you.
+You can import your root keys to {{site.data.keyword.keymanagementserviceshort}}, or have the key management service create one for you.

 {{site.data.keyword.keymanagementserviceshort}} offers two deployment options to meet different security and compliance requirements:
 - **Standard** (multi-tenant): A cost-effective solution with FIPS 140-2 Level 3 compliance and shared HSM infrastructure.
 IBM manages the HSM master keys.